TWM-Sebastian-S/Sebastian_Portfolio/README.md

 ### Extract

-* Kaggle Competition where I built a Machine Learning Machine Project created to recommend hotels to Expedia's customers.
+* Kaggle Competition where I built a Machine Learning Project created to recommend hotels to Expedia's customers.
 * Create models using multiple algorithms with hyperparameter tuning.
 * Compare the performance of different models using jaccard_score.
 * Given that all models tried were performing quite low, I tried several algorithms.